suncoast-devs/handbook/lessons/cs-intro-to-api/reading/02-part3.md

+---
-# Refactoring our One List API client
+title: Refactoring our One List API client
+---

 There is quite a bit of repetitive code in our application.
 Lets take a look at places where we can share functionality.

 ## Extract a property for the common base URL

 One of the first things you will notice in the application is the repetition of the `https://one-list-api.herokuapp.com/items/` part of the URL.
 We can extract this to a class property and access it throughout the code.

 ```C#
 using System;